 Following my food stop, I continued driving to Fundy National Park, where I would be camping for the evening.
 (If camping is not your thing, the town of Alma is right outside the park.
 It has several hotel and B&B options.)

 The Fundy Trail Parkway thwarted my initial plan for Fundy National Park.
 Already tight for time, I lost an hour backtracking and arrived at the park a little before 7 pm.
 (I also took a wrong turn when my GPS lost service, so I guess I can’t blame the parkway entirely).

-Despite this set back, I was eager to see other parts of Fundy National Park.
+Despite the previous evening’s set back, I awoke eager to see other parts of Fundy National Park.
 I visited Butland Lookout for the (lack of) sunrise, hiked Matthew’s Head, wandered around Herring Cove and ventured to Point Wolfe to see where the Pointe Wolfe River meets the sea.